linuxkit/linuxkit/README.md

 ## Getting Started

-### Build the `moby` and `linuxkit` tools
+### Build the `linuxkit` tool

-LinuxKit uses the `moby` tool for image builds, and the `linuxkit` tool for pushing and running VM images.
+LinuxKit uses the `linuxkit` tool for building, pushing and running VM images.

 Simple build instructions: use `make` to build.
-This will build the tools in `bin/`.
+This will build the tool in `bin/`.
 Add this to your `PATH` or copy it to somewhere in your `PATH` eg `sudo cp bin/* /usr/local/bin/`.
 Or you can use `sudo make install`.

-If you already have `go` installed you can use `go get -u github.com/moby/tool/cmd/moby` to install the `moby` build tool, and `go get -u github.com/linuxkit/linuxkit/src/cmd/linuxkit` to install the `linuxkit` tool.
+If you already have `go` installed you can use `go get -u github.com/linuxkit/linuxkit/src/cmd/linuxkit` to install the `linuxkit` tool.

 On MacOS there is a `brew tap` available.
 Detailed instructions are at [linuxkit/homebrew-linuxkit](https://github.com/linuxkit/homebrew-linuxkit), the short summary is
 ```
 brew tap linuxkit/linuxkit
-brew install --HEAD moby
 brew install --HEAD linuxkit
 ```